What is ciclosporin?

 Fertility, pregnancy and breastfeeding

-Current guidelines state that ciclosprin can be taken when you're pregnant.
-If you're planning a family or if you become pregnant while taking ciclosporin you should discuss this with your doctor.
+Current guidelines state that ciclosporin can be taken during pregnancy.
+If you’re planning a family or if you become pregnant while taking ciclosporin you should discuss this with your doctor.

 The drug may pass into breast milk but is barely detectable in babies, so is unlikely to be harmful.

 Men can take ciclosporin when trying for a baby.